cinar/indicatorts/src/indicator/momentum/index.md

 #### Relative Strength Index (RSI)

-The [rsi](./rsi.ts) function calculates a momentum indicator that measures the magnitude of recent price changes to evaluate overbought and oversold conditions.
+The [rsi](./rsi.ts) function calculates a momentum indicator that measures the magnitude of recent price changes to evaluate overbought and oversold conditions using the window period of 14.

 ```
 RS = Average Gain / Average Loss